 The prestigious Tratman Award is given annually to a caving-related paper-based publication in memory of E.K.
 Tratman, who died in 1978, to recognise excellence and encourage future improvement.
 It is administered by the Ghar Parau Foundation; these notes will also be found there as well as information on other work that the foundation does in support of British caving expeditions.

 The prestigious Tratman Award is awarded annually to a caving-related paper-based publication in memory of E.K.
 Tratman, who died in 1978.
 It was first awarded for the publications of 1979 and is administered by the Ghar Parau Foundation.
 It both recognises excellence and encourages future improvement, and is considered one of the UK’s premier national awards.
-It is judged by three independent cavers who make their recommendation for the award to the GPF committee for ratification at the foundation’s first meeting in a calendar year.
+It is judged by a team of independent cavers who make their recommendation for the award to the GPF committee for ratification.

 1. The award may be granted to an author, editor or publisher with the following provisos:

 The recipient must be British or Irish by birth or nationality, or

 A person based in the UK or Ireland as his or her principal domicile for a minimum of three years, or

 A British- or Irish-based publisher that has rendered a particular service for supporting caving publications

 The intent is that the Tratman Award is British- or Irish-based, but not that the publication must occur in the UK or Ireland, or that it must go to a British national even if publication occurred in the UK or Ireland.